devadvance/terminalcheatsheet/README.md

 For the novice and intermediate users of terminals on Linux, macOS, and other operating systems, finding, understanding, learning, remembering common commands is an essential skill.
 There are a variety of one-off websites, GitHub gists, marketing pages, etc. that have these commands, but few provide the type of user-centered design that makes learning even easier.

-Terminal Cheat Sheet aims to balance approachability through simple content, reduced friction by localizing, accessibility through best practices like WCAG, and performance through the use of static content.
-It's also meant to complement, not replace, options like man pages or detailed user guides.
+Terminal Cheat Sheet aims to balance approachability through straightforward content, reduced friction by localizing, accessibility through best practices like WCAG, and performance through the use of static content.
+It's also meant to complement, not replace, options like [man pages](https://en.wikipedia.org/wiki/Man_page) or detailed user guides.

 ## Tech stack